o3de/community/process-docs-and-markdown/website-updates.md

 ## Image Updates

 To ensure that the website loads quickly, it's important to use images that are not too large in size.
 All images should be stored within the `/static/images/` folder.
-If you are adding images for a new event or series, I suggest creating a new folder to keep everything organized.
+If you are adding images for a new event or series, create a new folder to keep everything organized.

-However, if the event happens again or the image is relevant to something else, you can keep those images in their original folder.
-But if the event is over and you remove the message, post, or banner associated with it, you should also remove the images to prevent stale images from cluttering the site.
+If the event repeats or the image is relevant to something else, you can keep the images in their original folder.
+But if the event is completely finished and you remove the message, post, or banner associated with it, you should also remove the images to prevent stale images from cluttering the site.